yaseminbridges/pheval-pipeline/README.md

 ### 4. Updating main.nf (required)

-Every new tool must be explicitly included:
+Every new tool must be explicitly included at the top of `main.nf`:

 ```
 include { prepareTOOLNAMEConfigurations } from './modules/tools/toolname/toolPrepareConfigurations.nf'